fazim07/Homeless_Death_Toll/README.md

 The repo is structured as:

--   `input/data` contains the data sources used in analysis including the raw data.
+-   `input/data` contains the data sources used in analysis including the raw data, LLM file with receipts from ChatGPT.
 -   `outputs/data` contains the cleaned dataset that was constructed.
 -   `scripts` contains the R scripts used to simulate, download and clean data.